lognllc/ttlogn-tool/README.md

 3: bug
 4: release
 5: Cancel
-prompt: Select the numbre of the type:  1
+prompt: Select the number of the type:  1
 New story saved.

 ```

 ## <a name="delete_story"/>delete story
 Deletes an existing story in Pivotal Tracker.
-If the parameter received is '-a', print all the stories of the user.
+If the parameter received is '-a', prints all the stories of the user.
+If the paremeter is '-r', it prints all the stories that the user request.
 If there isn't a parameter print a list of the started and unstarted stories of the user.

 ### Parameters
 * [-a]: print all stories of the user
+* [-r]: print all stories of the user
 * Project: project of Pivotal Tracker that has the entry to delete
 * Story: story in the Pivotal Tracker to delete